git-plm/gitplm/partnumbers.md

   then you should not encode any.
 I don't buy that.
 CCC/VVVV organization is very useful when dealing with physical bags of parts in the real world.
 To find commonly used parts, you will quickly memorize the small NNN number.
+- we group schematic parts into symbol libraries in our CAD tools.
+If that level of organization is useful, why not apply the same concept to the PN?

 The CCC-NNN-VVVV scheme is a pragmatic compromise between random part numbers and extensive descriptions where every last parameter is encoded in the